fantasyui-com/object-database/README.md

 ### id

 Id should be universally unique across all systems.
+- By default it is a 128 bit random hex.

+### name

-Name is the name of the file, it should be unique in the objects set
+Name is the name of the "file", it should be unique in the objects set.
+- Server will not allow objects with duplicate names. throw

 ## Debug